Real Costa Rican food is not easy to make. But Chef Marie makes it so easy.

-You want to know how to cook real delicious Costa Rican?
-Chef Marie’s culinary ingenuity is the reason Blue Osa has such phenomenal meals.
+If you want to know how to cook real delicious Costa Rican food, then you want to experience Chef Marie’s culinary ingenuity.
+She is the reason why Blue Osa has such phenomenal meals.

 Born in Algeria, Chef Marie grew up along the French coast near the Spanish border.
 Her favorite cuisines are French, of course, and Mexican with favored dishes ranging from Coq au Vin to Sopa de Pescado.